Amatofrancesco99/Amatofrancesco99/README.md

 I'm working on my bachelor degree's thesis on data-analytics applied onto IoT sensors.

 During my free time, instead, I'm developing my personal web portfolio.
-Have a look on it, even if still needs updates on some personal details:
+Have a look on it, even if still needs updates on some details:
  - https://amatofrancesco.altervista.org

 ***